 Even though the Magisterial District Courts of Adams County are known as a part of the “minor court system,” that doesn't mean that the proceedings that take place there are inconsequential.
 On the contrary, a conviction of even comparatively small charges like summary offenses will go on your permanent criminal record.
 You may be facing much higher fines than what you might expect, and you could even be sentenced to jail time.

 What's more, a conviction on your record can affect your ability to rent an apartment or home, get approved for a mortgage or car loan, or even find employment in certain jobs or industries.
 While you may be able to get your conviction expunged down the line, that's a hassle, and it's always better to avoid marring your record to begin with.

 So…Hiring an Attorney Can Really Help?

 You bet it can!
 You'll only get one shot at defending yourself in the Adams County Magisterial District Court system.
 Why not set yourself up for success?
-Joseph D. Lento and the team at the Lento Law Firm have years of experience helping clients in Adams County.
+The Lento Law Firm Team has years of experience helping clients in Adams County.
 They can handle any type of case and will work tirelessly to ensure that you understand what's happening, that you make the best possible decisions on your own behalf, and that you get a fair shake in the Magisterial Courts.
 Give us a call at 1-888-535-3686 to find out more about how we can help.